lukso-network/docs/docs/learn/migrate/migrate-to-lukso.md

 ---
-sidebar_label: '⛓ EVM to LUKSO'
+sidebar_label: '⛓ From other EVM Chains'
 sidebar_position: 1
 description: What to consider when building on LUKSO with LSPs (LUKSO Standard Proposals)?
 ---